cjcoats/ioapi-3.2/README.txt

           "Makeinclude.$BIN" files.

           NOTE 2:  By default on most systems, OpenMP parallelism is enabled; see the OMPFLAGS variable in "Makeinclude.$BIN".
           Enabling OpenMP does allow the activation of critical sections making the I/O&nbsp;API  thread-safe for OpenMP-parallel
           programs (like the MAQSIP-RT air quality model, the WRF or MCPL-enabled MM5 meteorology models, research versions of SMOKE, and others.
-It also enables OpenMP parallelism in a few (mostly coordinate-transform or interpolation related) I/O API routines.
+It also enables OpenMP parallelism in a number of "m3tools" programs and a few (mostly coordinate-transform or interpolation related) I/O API
+          routines.

        7. In the I/O API library source directory "ioapi", type "make" to build the object library.
-The current build process will generate "$OBJDIR/libioapi.a".
+The current build process will generate "${OBJDIR}/libioapi.a".
 For the non-Standard-compliant "fixed-132" INCLUDE-files required by CMAQ and some versions of SMOKE, type "make fixed_src"